Timinator2000/Algorithm_X/03 - AlgorithmXSolver/02 - your solver.md

         super().__init__(requirements, actions)
 ```

 That's it!
-We have an (almost) fully functional MrsKnuthPartISolver.
+We have an (almost) fully functional `MrsKnuthPartISolver`.
 You will make it fully functional when you build the requirements and the actions from the parameters rather than hard coding them like I did.
 Next, we need to ask our new solver to find the solution for us!